plone/training/docs/mastering-plone/installation.md

 ### Option 2.
 Start with prepared training project `volto-ploneconf` with all code for the training

-Prepare the pre-requisites explained in {ref}`plone6docs:create-project-cookieplone-prerequisites-for-installation-label`.
+Prepare the prerequisites explained in {ref}`plone6docs:create-project-cookieplone-prerequisites-for-installation-label`.
 Be aware that Volto 18 recommends `pnpm` instead of `yarn` as package manager and project manager.

 Get the code for the frontend from GitHub and install: